 It makes sense in every way possible.
 Copenhagen is the largest city of the country, and by far the one with the most cultural offerings.
 It gets promoted a lot more than any other Danish city, which is a big advantage in itself.
 We highly recommend a visit to Copenhagen, but be prepared that it is also the most expensive city in Denmark.

 The cultural city of Aarhus is the second most visited city in Denmark.
 While not anywhere near Copenhagen, Aarhus and its surrounding areas does get almost 5 million visits per year, and earns what is equivalent to a billion dollars on tourism.

 In Aarhus, you can enjoy great museums, beautiful parks, nice shopping opportunities, and an awesome nightlife.
 The city feels more Danish than Copenhagen, since it is less international.
 It’s an important city for students, as it houses the largest university in Scandinavia.

 Aalborg is the home to the largest carnival in Northern Europe.
-The city produces very few promotions to foreign tourists, yet it still receives a lot.
+The city produces very few promotions to foreign tourists, yet it receives a lot of visitors anyway.
 Perhaps the main reason is that Aalborg has one of the largest airports in Denmark, and that there are frequent connections to cities such as London, Amsterdam and Barcelona.